 Art Franklin is a multiple Emmy Award Winning journalist, whose career spans more than 35 years.
 The Detroit native and University of Michigan Alum first came to Alabama in 1991 as an anchor at WBRC-TV6.
-At WBRC Art gained notoriety as the first African-American male to anchor in Birmingham to anchor in prime-time.
+At WBRC Art gained notoriety as the first African-American male to anchor in prime-time in Birmingham.
 Art’s broadcasting career began in radio at WDZZ-FM 93 in Flint, MI where he worked as an announcer, production manager, sports anchor and news anchor before leaving for his first job in television at WILX-TV (NBC) in Lansing, MI.
-At WILX, Art recorded another first, becoming the first African-American male to anchor a regularly broadcast newscast in Lansing when he was named the weekend anchor.
+At WILX, Art became the first African-American male to anchor a regularly broadcast newscast in Lansing.
 He was also the station’s Capital Reporter and Business Reporter.

 Art was hired away from WILX by the NBC station in Norfolk, VA WAVY-TV10 to become the station’s military affairs correspondent.
-In addition to regular reporting from the Pentagon, it is at WILX that Art was sent on overseas assignments to places such as Saudi Arabia, Jordan, Bahrain, Italy, Spain, France, Germany, and the Caribbean.
-It was during this time that he covered the conflict in the Persian Gulf.
+In addition to regular reporting from the Pentagon, it is at WILX that Art was sent on overseas assignments covering the conflict in the Persian Gulf including Saudi Arabia, Jordan, Bahrain, Italy, Spain, France, Germany, and the Caribbean.
 While at WAVY-TV, Art anchored the station’s public service program called the Bottom Line.
-He was also a fill-in anchor for its weekend and noon newscasts.
-Art was known as Mr. Broadcast in Norfolk because of his second job in Norfolk News Director of WOWI Radio, where he was part of the morning team and anchored a two-hour live radio talk show at the station.
+He was also a fill-in anchor.
+Additionally, Art was News Director at WOWI Radio and anchored a two-hour live radio talk show at the station.